slambang/jarvis/jarvis-demo-simple/README.md

     }

     /**
-     * 2. Create a JarvisClient instance
+     * Step 2: Create a JarvisClient instance
      */
     private val jarvis: JarvisClient by lazy { JarvisClient.newInstance(this) }